 No prior bat-work experience is necessary.
 Students wishing to handle bats must obtain the rabies pre-exposure vaccination.
-The vaccine is a 21-28 day series that must be started at least two-months prior to class.
 Those already vaccinated can provide acceptable titre results or proof of booster that has been completed within 2 years from the start of class.
 More information about the current CDC rabies pre-exposure vaccination process is available HERE.
 Approximately ten-days prior to the start of class, students will receive a complete list of what to bring and how to prepare, but feel free to contact us at any time if you have specific questions about the class.
 A sample agenda for our field survey training classes is available for download HERE.
 Complete White Nose Syndrome information, including the latest references about the disease in bats and important conservation and management steps to reduce its impact during this class, will be included in pre-course materials.

 How to Register: Please register by ordering online.
 NOTE: To register multiple people, please checkout each person individually so that we can obtain the proper contact information for each participant.
 Use the Student Registration Details link to provide complete student information for our records.